Paolo Bongioanni, MD, PhD; Francesco Lombardo, MD; Gianluca Moscato, MD; Serena Mosti, MD; Giuseppe Meucci, MD

 Objective

-To investigate the effects of Interferon-ß treatment on T-Cell Interferon gamma binding (which is a possible marker for T-Cell-dependent Immune function) in patients with Multiple Sclerosis (MS).
+To investigate the effects of Interferon-ß treatment on T-Cell Interferon binding (which is a possible marker for T-Cell-dependent Immune function) in patients with Multiple Sclerosis (MS).

 Design